haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

 #### 4.2.1.
 IS-IS RBridge Identity
   Each RBridge has a unique 48-bit (6-octet) IS-IS System ID.
 This ID may be derived from any of the RBridge's unique MAC addresses.

   A pseudonode is assigned a 7-octet ID by the DRB that create it, by taking a 6-octet ID owned by the DRB, and appending another octet.
 The 6-octet ID used to form a pseudonode ID should be the DRB's ID unless the DRB has to create IDs for pseudonodes for more than 255 links.
 The only constraint for correct operation is that the 7 octet ID be unique within the campus, and that the 7th octet be nonzero.
-An Rbridge has a 7-octet ID consisting of its 6-octet system ID concatenated with a zero octet.
+An RBridge has a 7-octet ID consisting of its 6-octet system ID concatenated with a zero octet.

   In this document, we use the term "IS-IS ID" to refer to the 7-octet quantity that can be either the ID of an RBridge or a pseudonode.